m82amjaduk/fpdf/README.md

 ## How to install ##

-Copy the fpdf folder from downloaded package into the bundles folder.
+Copy the fpdf folder from the downloaded package into the bundles folder.

 In application/bundles.php add: